dora-metrics/pelorus/docs/GettingStarted/configuration/PelorusCore.md

 It is a list that consists of three configuration items per additional scrape host:
 : * id - a description of the scrape host
-: * hostname - the fully qualified domain name or ip address of the host : * password - TODO check if it needed!
+: * hostname - the fully qualified domain name or ip address of the host

 Prometheus will scrape data from `/metrics` endpoint.